 This is most visible in the areas where their coats are lighter, which will get closer to their ivory background.
 What you may notice is that the pattern of the cat’s coat is different.

-Should you notice that your chocolate Ragdoll suddenly has lighter-colored fur, then take its temperature.
-If it has a fever, then you should take the cat to a veterinarian.
+If you notice that your chocolate Ragdoll suddenly has lighter-colored fur, take its temperature.
+You should take the cat to a veterinarian if it has a fever.

 How do chocolate Ragdolls change color when their body temperature is low?